Someone Dies In This Elevator is a spoiler-driven anthology podcast. We hope you’ve enjoyed the Someone Dies In This Elevator Series Trailer.

 Follow us @SDITEpod on: Facebook!
 Instagram!
 Reddit!
 Tiktok!
 Tumblr!
 Twitter!

-Dialogue Editing and Sound Design by Brad Colbroock
+Dialogue Editing, Sound Design, and Mastering by Brad Colbroock (they/them/he).

-Produced by Colin J. Kelly and Tal Minear
+Executive Produced by Colin J. Kelly (he/him) and Tal Minear (they/them).

 Someone Dies In This Elevator Series Trailer is their Collective Work under Sound Escape Productions, a profit-sharing podcast collective.

 Please support Audio Fiction Creators so they can continue making content and telling stories.